Culinary & Agritourism

-The Knead & Feed, located on Coupeville’s waterside Front Street, offers homemade soups, sandwiches, and baked goods.
+The Knead & Feed Bakery, located on Coupeville’s waterside Front Street, offers homemade soups, sandwiches, and baked goods.
 Don’t miss the Marion-berry Pie.
 Come hungry and leave full.

 Toby’s Tavern, a local favorite watering hole, housed on Front Street, has been a tavern/restaurant since the early sixties, although the building has housed a number of businesses since 1890.
 The bar was brought around the horn and was originally housed in the Fort Warden’s officers club in about 1990.
 Later it was moved to Fort Casey, outside of Coupeville, and then to the Central Hotel in Coupeville, and finally to Toby’s.
 Besides the bar, Toby’s is filled with Pacific Northwest memorabilia.
 Toby’s menu features Penn Cove mussels, fresh halibut fish and chips when in season, and an outstanding burger.
 It all can be washed down with a pint of Toby’s Parrot Red Ale.

-Chefs Joe and Jamie Scott, of the newly renovated Oystercatcher, serve up a sustainable menu from local delights.
+Chef owners Tyler and Sara Hansen of the Oystercatcher, serve up a sustainable menu from local delights.
 Lacinato Kale tossed with butter, chives, shallots and garlic – all from Georgie Smith’s Willowood Farm.
 Or try the rack of lamb with golden chard, English peas and bronze fennel – so good!

 Head further north and you’ll find Chef Andreas of Christopher’s in Coupeville preparing Penn Cove mussel stew with local herbs and vegetables or whisking up fresh raspberry sauce for his barbecued salmon.